 You may also like: 5 Best Offline Grammar Checker Software

 5 Best LaTeX Editors for Windows in 2021

 TeXnicCenter is an open-source LaTeX editor for Windows.
-It supports editing, compiling, viewing PDFs, and managing other TeX/LaTeX tools.
+It supports compiling, editing, managing other TeX/LaTeX tools, and viewing PDFs.
 It’s reasonably easy to use after installing, providing you with several options to get started.

-Installation of TeXnicCenter is simple with the provided installer.
+TeXnicCenter is easy to install using the installer they provide.
 It’s worth noting that the installer will automatically download and install all of the necessary packages, so installation is essentially automatic.
 TeXnicCenter is written in C# with the .NET framework.
-It uses Qt for its graphical interface.
+Its graphical interface used Qt.

 Here are some of the benefits of TeXnicCenter:

 - Easy to use interface, providing several essential options in the main window, including “New,” “Open,” “Save,” and “Preview.”

 - Ability to manage any LaTeX file or project directly, making it easy to view or edit your files.